mugendi/torman/README.md

 # Beware!
 1. Stopping Torman using the **--stop** argument stops all running TOR and Torman instances.
 This includes any TOR processes not initiated by Torman.
-You might need to manually restart them if any.
+You might need to manually restart them, if any.
+That said, why would you be running TOR processes manually when you have Torman?